osmart-community/osmart-community.github.io/pages/osmart-workshop-3.md

 * Update on DVB-MABR (Multicast Adaptive Bitrate streaming) Verification & Validation - by Romain Bouqueau (MotionSpell)
 * DVB-I Reference Application - latest updates, including in relation to DVB-NIP (Native IP broadcasting) – by Juha Joki (Sofia Digital)

+### Q&A / Discussion

+When all presentations have been completed, we will have time to discuss future collaboration, synergies, next steps, etc.

 ---